andymac-2/notepad/on_planes.md

 Which implies that $$n' = nT^{-1} $$.
 If we consider that $$n$$ is a normal for a line in 2d space, or plane in 3d space, we can use it to transform a plane using an affine transform and back again.
-This is useful when trying to renter scenes using raytracing and constructive solid geometry.
+This is useful when trying to render scenes using raytracing and constructive solid geometry.

 {% include math.html %}